Being a musician means always hitting the right notes to achieve the sound and tone that you want.

 Once your strings are on the point of fraying, they’re all used up, or they constantly need re-tuning and tightening whenever you play guitar, it’s time to replace them.

-Strings are characterized by their winding – that is, the way that the metal is actually wound around the string’s core.
+Strings are characterized by their windings - that is, by the way that the metal is actually wound around the string’s core.

 There are three kinds of winding: